Lebanese nationality law: The Law

+"The main provisions of arrêté 15/S have not changed since 1925", and "there have been very few substantive developments in Lebanese citizenship law since then," despite the widely acknowledged need for them, due to political consensus-gathering difficulties.
+As such, the "courts have played an important role in interpreting citizenship laws."
+These judicial entities include, during the French mandate, the French High Commissioner; between 1940 and 1944, the Mixed Chambers of the Civil Courts; and since then, the Lebanese national courts.

 Acquisition of Lebanese citizenship

 Jus sanguinis

 A child born to a Lebanese father or whose paternity has been declared acquires Lebanese citizenship by descent, irrespective of the nationality of the mother, and irrespective of her marital status.

 A child whose Lebanese citizenship depends on paternal links loses citizenship when those are cut.

 However, if a woman citizen gives birth and nobody claims paternity over the child, the child in question can be incorporated into the maternal grandfather’s family serial number (thus be assigned to his personal status and sect) and consequently be eligible for citizenship.

 By marriage

 A foreign woman who marries a Lebanese man may apply for Lebanese citizenship after having been married for at least one year and their marriage has been entered in the Civil Acts Register in the Republic of Lebanon.
 No language test is required, but the wife must show integration into the Lebanese way of life, compliance with the Lebanese rule of law and that she poses no danger to Lebanon's internal or external security.

 A foreign wife of a Lebanese citizen can apply for naturalization while resident overseas after one year of marriage to a husband who is a Lebanese citizen, and close ties to Lebanon.

 The non-Lebanese husband cannot acquire Lebanese citizenship by marriage to a Lebanese woman.
+The only known exception to the above rule is the president of FIFA Gianni Infantino, who is married to Leena Al Ashqar from Lebanon through whom he holds Lebanese citizenship.
 It has been argued that to enable the Lebanese wife to pass Lebanese citizenship to a non-Lebanese husband would lead to a flood of Palestinians acquiring citizenship, upsetting the delicate demographics in the country.
+This demographic anxiety is amplified by so-called "sextarianism", where nationality law intersects with sectarian power-sharing and census practices that freeze regional origins and patrilineal sect transmission; reforms are framed as threats to Christian representation amid Palestinian and Syrian refugee populations.

 The discriminatory provisions of Lebanese citizenship laws against women, specifically in terms of transmitting citizenship to spouses and children, serve mainly to bar Syrian and Palestinian refugees in Lebanon to acquire citizenship for them and their kids, and therefore changing the demographics in Lebanon, heavily based on religious affiliation.
 In both Islam and Christianity, the kids inherit their father’s religion.
 In Lebanon, the political scene is heavily dependent on religious affiliation.